H.S. GIRLS BASKETBALL: Foxboro marches into Div. 2 state quarterfinals

 Foxboro shot 7-for-18 from the floor in the first quarter and 9-for-22 in the second session, but attacked the glass at both ends of the floor to the tune of a 29-10 edge.
 In addition to Ruter, Chamberlin had seven boards, Collins five and Sullivan four.

-All the while, Foxboro’s man-to-man defense limited South to 4-for-13 shooting and 11 first quarter points and to 6-for-14 shooting and 13 second quarter points, the Warriors owning a 36-24 edge at intermission.
+All the while, Foxboro’s man-to-man defense limited South to 4-for-13 shooting and 11 first-quarter points and to 6-for-14 shooting and 13 second-quarter points, with the Warriors owning a 36-24 edge at intermission.

 “I knew we had a lot of potential,” Downs, the recent recipient of her 201st career win.
 “They all just want each other to do well.
 We got here for a reason.
-This group of girls that I have this season, their team chemistry is ridiculously good,” Downs said.of her roster with merely two seniors (Maddie Maher and Michelle Brandt) wearing blue and gold varsity colors.
+This group of girls that I have this season, their team chemistry is ridiculously good,” Downs said of her roster with just two seniors (Maddie Maher and Michelle Brandt) wearing blue and gold varsity colors.

 Foxboro’s lead ballooned to a game-high 20 points (65-45) two minutes into the fourth quarter — Collins scored on a drive and then fed Ava Hill for a 3-pointer.
 And true to form, Ruter finished off Foxboro’s next series by converting an offensive rebound.